 1. Healthcare with Artificial Intelligence:

 The healthcare industry is already experiencing the game-changing effects of artificial intelligence.
-After months of research, even doctors were unable to accurately identify the existence of a rare kind of leukaemia in a patient, but cognitive supercomputers were.
+After effective months of research, even doctors were unable to accurately identify the existence of a rare kind of leukemia in a patient, but cognitive supercomputers technology were.

-With electronic health data in place, artificial intelligence and machine learning technologies are just now making individualised healthcare a reality.
+With electronic health data in place, artificial intelligence and ML technologies are just now making individualized healthcare a reality.
 Additionally, the field of predictive healthcare is gradually gaining ground.

-AI bots help hospitals understand patients and screen accordingly to the doctors.
-Healthcare has a boom with AI.
+AI bots help hospitals to understand patients and screen accordingly to the doctors in a better way.
+Healthcare has a boom with AI technology.